realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; Speedo display like in part 3

-If this is unchecked, speed is display like in parts 1 and 2: Single digit speeds below 10, and a dot.
+If this is unchecked, speed is displayed like in parts 1 and 2: Single digit speeds below 10, and a dot.
 This is the default.

 In part 3 of the series, the speedo displays two digits (even for speeds below 10), but no dot.
 Check this option to use this style.